Arsenal's Mesut Özil to sign deal with Istanbul's Fenerbahce: reports | DW | 06.01.2021

 Turkish sports daily Fanatik reported that the chairman of Fenerbahce and its team director had flown to London to personally recruit Özil.

-Other outlets reported that Özil was in talks with American team DC United, in the MLS league.
+Other outlets reported that Özil was in talks with American team DC United, in the Major League Soccer (MLS).

 "Mesut's priority is to stay, but you never know in football, things can change very fast," Erkut Sogut told ESPN.
 "For the moment, we are just checking all the options for January and the summer."